35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ### ...but stengthen their grip...

 There is little hope that we will see much improvement in affordable housing from these reviews.
-Apart from leaving Southwark (and the Mayor) with little negotiating power,their formulaic nature, as BNPP warned, strictly limits the possibility of additional affordable and family housing.
+Apart from leaving Southwark (and the Mayor) with little negotiating power, their formulaic nature, as BNPP warned, strictly limits the possibility of additional affordable and family housing.

-Firstly, the reviews will only cover the residential element of the development, which is less than half the floorspace, so any uplift in the value and profit of the non-residential part of the development will not be captured.
+First, the reviews will only cover the residential element of the development, which is less than half the floorspace, so any uplift in the value and profit of the non-residential part of the development will not be captured.
 Secondly, the amount of additional affordable housing is capped at 40% - just 5% more than the minimum required by the Southwark Plan, and 10% below both the Mayor's and Southwark's strategic affordable housing target **[^18].**

- It remains 60% in the amended permission, but with a different viability measure.
-The original profit hurdle for a vaible development was 16%  or profit hurdle; the original , before it can be claimed; instead of 16% GDV, it will be 15% IRR, which looks lower, but because it is a different measure (IRR instead of GDV) is **likely to require a profit of over £1bn**, before a single extra affordable home is gained **[^18i].**
+Thirdly, Southwark will only get 60% of any surplus for additional affordable housing, with 40% remaining with BL.
+Fourth, there will be no surplus until BL hit their profit target.
+The target under the original planning permission was 16% GDV (Gross Development Value), now amended to 15% IRR (Internal Rate of Return).
+This looks lower at first glance, but a close look at the figures shows that this is probably not so, and that **BL will make at least £1bn in profit** before they are required to provide for a single extra affordable home **[^18i].**

 It is also very  that BL will build any affordable housing without the incentive of public funding.
 They are already receiving £51.3m for the 233 homes pledged - an average of £220k and will no doubt want as least as much for anything in addition to this **[^19]**